 - 3.1 Erect the scaffolding.
-Refer to Section 5.3 for recommendations. - 3.2 Grit blast the entire tank to ISO Standard ISO 8501-1 (2007) Sa21⁄2.
+Refer to Section 5.3 for recommendations. - 3.2 Grit blast the entire tank to "Near White Blast Cleaning" SSPC-SP10, equivalent to ISO 8501-1 (2007) Sa21⁄2.
 The specified surface profile is required see Section 2.1. - 3.3 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative will also inspect the whole area and mark up any substandard areas. - 3.4 All marked areas shall be re-blasted and brought up to the required standard.
 The whole blasted area is to be vacuum cleaned to remove dust and contamination. - 3.5 Before coating of the blasted surfaces commences, the amount of residual salt should be measured using the Bresle patch method (ISO 8502-6: 2006 "Extraction of soluble contaminants for analysis The Bresle method" / ISO 8502-9: 1998 "Field method for the conductimetric determination of water-soluble salts") or similar.
 These methods are also described in Module No.8 of the International Paint Technical Service training programme.
 If the result is less than 10 microgrammes/cm2, progress to 3.7.
 If the result is greater than 10 microgrammes/cm2 progress to 3.6.
-The number of tests to be carried out is dependent upon tank size and a figure should be agreed before the contract begins.
-Contact International Paint. - 3.6 The entire tank is to be fresh water washed.
+The number of tests to be carried out is dependent upon the tank size and a figure should be agreed before the contract begins.
+Consult International Paint. - 3.6 The entire tank is to be fresh water washed.
 After the tank is dry, the salt contamination level is to be re-measured.
 The process outlined in 3.5 is to be repeated if the level is more than 10 microgrammes/cm2.
 The entire tank must then be re-blasted to ISO 8501-1 (2007) Sa21⁄2.
-The specified surface profile given in Section 2.1 must be achieved.
-Salt levels should then be re-measured by following 3.5 above. - 3.7 All the areas are to receive a full coat of the first coat of the system to the specified dry film thickness, with minimum and maximum acceptable thicknesses as given in Section 2.2. - 3.8 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.9 Any areas of under thickness are to be brought up to the minimum thickness specified. - 3.10 All areas itemised in Section 5.14 are to receive a stripe coat. - 3.11 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.12 All damages caused during de-staging, plus areas covered by scaffolding poles, are to be either vacublasted or disced to the required standard.
-All damages are to be touched up with the correct coating scheme to the specified dry film thickness. - 3.13 Cure Procedure: In order to ensure that the coating is fully cured, the tank must be washed down with fresh water.
-A minimum period of 72 hours must elapse between application of the final coat and introduction of fresh water into the tank.
-This procedure will also highlight any holidays or mechanical damages in the paint film. - 3.14 After washing down the tank, approximately 1 metre of water should be left in the bottom and the tank sealed to create a high humidity environment.
-This should be maintained for a minimum period of 48 hours.
+The specified surface profile as given in Section 2.1 must be achieved.
+Salt levels should then be remeasured by following 3.5 above. - 3.7 All the areas are to receive a full coat of the first coat of the system to the specified dry film thickness, with minimum and maximum thicknesses as given in Section 2.2. - 3.8 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.9 The bottom area, up to 6 feet (2 metres) above the bottom, is to be covered in polythene to prevent dry spray from the upper areas falling on to the bottom. - 3.10 All the areas itemised in Section 5.14 in way of the upper area are to receive a stripe coat with the second coat of the system. - 3.11 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.12 All the areas itemised in Section 5.14 in way of the upper area are to receive a stripe coat with the first coat of the system. - 3.13 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.14 The upper areas are to receive a full coat of the second coat of the system.
+The total dry film thickness of the first two coats should be as specified in Section 2.2, within the specified acceptable minimum and maximum thicknesses. - 3.15 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness.